Hamilton Central: Te Tiaho o Matariki

 Located in Garden Place, Te Tiaho o Matariki was created by Neil Miller.
 The sculpture represents Pleiades in the form of a growing vine, with the stars of Matariki forming the fruit on the vine.
 It honours the city's first inhabitants (Garden Place was first used by Maori as a garden and observatory); and celebrates the horticultural heritage of the name of the city's civic plaza: Garden Place.
 The curving vine-like form of the sculpture also references the nearby Waikato River which snakes through the city.

 Ripples

 The Ripples sculpture was commissioned in 1987 for the opening of the Waikato Museum.
 It is a suspended sculpture, consisting of a six-metre span of carbon fibre reinforced polyester resin, which represents the ripple effects of a falling stone hitting the water.
 It hangs between the canopy of trees, approximately 20 metres in the air, above the Waikato Museum riverbank.
 It was created by Christchurch artist Neil Dawson.

 Millennium "Koru Family" Sculpture

 Located on the bank of the Waikato River, the Koru Family sculpture was given to Hamilton City by the Year 2000 Millennium Committee to commemorate the family in 2000.
 The sculpture was created by Carla Van de Veen of Te Aroha, made of Hinuera Stone.

-The Farming Family

-The Farming Family is a statue in Hamilton North.